AxelKrypton/Cpp-user-group-meeting/docs/index.md

 ## Important information

-This series of meetings is offered in the context of the [CRC-TR211](https://itp.uni-frankfurt.de/~strongmatter/) collaboration and, in particular, by the Z02 project.
+This series of meetings is offered in the context of the [CRC-TR 211](https://itp.uni-frankfurt.de/~strongmatter/) collaboration and, in particular, by the Z02 project.
 Topics will be chosen on the way and according to attendees' needs.

  - **Day and time:** Every last Monday of the month, normally at 16:30